ICSE English literature Class 7 — The Flower School

 A huge carpet of yellow-coloured tiny flowers seem to descend down on the grass, as the seasonal flowers erupt with astounding glee.

-The rains arrival brings the respite from studies.
+The rain’s arrival brings some respite from studies.
 The flowers come out to the open with frenzied excitement, the same way students welcome the start of the holidays.

 As the winds sway the trees, the branches rub against one another and the leaves flutter filling the air with strange sounds.